lsbFlying/resy/README-EN.md

   /**
    * useStore is used for driver update of components, If you use store directly without useStore,
    * Only the pure data can be obtained, and component update and re-rendering cannot be driven.
-   * resy's useStore effect is equivalent to react's native useState */ const {
+   */
+  const {
     count, text, testObj: { name }, testArr, testFun,